 Get ahead in the world of media!
-Melbourne Polytechnic's Certificate III in Media is an accredited film and radio course tailored to young people who are interested in media and may have experienced homelessness or educational disadvantage.
+Our Certificate III in Media is an accredited film and radio course tailored to young people who are interested in media and may have experienced homelessness or educational disadvantage.

 This course is an Austudy/Abstudy and Centrelink/Department of Human Services approved course for job seekers and has flexible entry points.

 The course runs from Monday to Wednesday during the school term and on completion, you will have the potential to move into an industry traineeship.
 The curriculum is focused on video production, radio broadcasting and photography and you and your classmates will participate in presenting a weekly radio show for SYN 90.7 FM.
 As well as radio, you can work on individual film and photography projects, gaining hands-on experience in media creation.

 A practical start in the media industry

 Our Certificate III in Media will give you experience working on real-life projects, Youthworx Media has partnered with Melbourne Polytechnic to deliver the course and the program runs out of a newly established media training studio in Brunswick.

 You will work with a mixed team of professional media-makers, trained educators and committed youth workers.
 Our aim is to help you into pathways towards self-determination and a sustainable livelihood.

 Study, Learn and be Supported by the best in the industry

 Benefit from our expert teachers who specialise in working with young people and take full advantage of our strong connections with community agencies.